Montreal-Quakers/website/_pages/qc.md

 [Contact us](/contact) for details, or contact the worship group directly via email at [quebec@montreal.quaker.ca](mailto:quebec@montreal.quaker.ca){: rel="noopener" target="_blank"} or via [Facebook](https://www.facebook.com/QuakersQuebecCanada/){: rel="noopener" target="_blank"}.

 ## On Zoom
-Meetings on Tuesdays at 6:30 p.m. in French on Zoom in 2024:
+Meetings on Mondays at 6:30 p.m. in French on Zoom in 2024:

 16 January
 20 February
 19 March
 16 April
-21 May
+20 May
-18 June
+17 June
-16 July
+15 July
-20 August
+19 August
-17 September
+18 September
-15 October
+14 October
-19 November
+18 November
-17 Décember
+16 Décember

 [Request the link](mailto:quebec@montreal.quaker.ca) if you're not already on the Quebec City Worship Group's mailing list.